Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality: Concrete Constructions

-$T$ is free in the sense that it is left adjoint to the forgetful functor $U : \Alg_\R \to \Vect_\R$, thus giving us a monad $UT$ on $\Vect_\R$ with what might be called a monoidal algebra modality structure, that is, the \textit{dual} of what we are looking for.
+$T$ is free in the sense that it is left adjoint to the forgetful functor $U : \Alg_\R \to \Vect_\R$, thus giving us a monad $UT$ on $\Vect_\R$ with a monoidal algebra modality structure, i.e. the dual of what we are looking for.

-However note that even when restricting $UT$ to finite dimensional vector spaces $V \in \fdVect_\R$ the resulting $UT(V)$, and more importantly $UT(V^\bot)^\bot$ are infinite-dimensional.
-The necessity of working in $\fdVect_\R$ motivates us to use $\F$, defined below, rather than $T$.
+However note that even when restricting $T$ to finite dimensional vector spaces $V \in \fdVect$ the resulting $UT(V)$ and $UT(V^\bot)^\bot$ are infinite-dimensional.
+The necessity of working in $\fdVect$ motivates us to use $\F$, defined below, rather than $T$.

 \begin{definition} The {\bf Fermionic Fock space functor} $\F : \Vect_\R \to \Alg_\R$ is defined on objects as

 where $V^{\wedge n}$ is the coequaliser of the family of maps $(-\tau_\sigma)_{\sigma \in S_n}$, defined as $-\tau_\sigma : V^{\otimes n} \to V^{\otimes n}$ and given as follows: